 Iterative Reconstruction Technique).
 This method involves three steps at

-Taking the difference between the projection and the original projection data
+Taking the difference between the original projection data and

-Distributing this negative of difference among the pixels along the ray
+Distributing this difference among the pixels along the ray

-contributing to it, essentially subtracting the error from the tomogram by a
+contributing to it, essentially adding the error to the tomogram by a

 Because SIRT is relatively